choudharyRahul22/javascript/README.md

             return 'Hi ' + this.firstname + ' ' + this.lastname
     }
 }
-In above code we use this inside greetname.greetname will run in its execution context.
+In above code we use this inside greetname. greetname will run in its execution context.
 If we didn't use this than firstname will be search inside function greetname and there it will not find firstname, than it will look on outerrefrence that is global execution context there also it will not find firstname.
 So here this point to person object on which firstname sits and from there it finds.